 Improper supply of fuel to the engine will cause an unexpected stall.
-No matter what you try, the engine will not start again.
-If this happens frequently, the fuel rail pressure sensor is not working properly enough to send the correct information to the vehicle’s onboard computer.
+No matter what you try, the engine will often not start again.
+If this happens frequently, the fuel rail pressure sensor might not be working properly enough to send the correct information to the vehicle’s onboard computer.

 If the ECU is unable to make adjustments, your vehicle is at high risk of developing unnecessary problems.

 Another symptom you can notice is a different fuel consumption than you are used to having.
 It can either be higher fuel consumption or lower consumption than usual – which might sound like a good thing.
 Your engine will not like this thing in the long run, though!

 Fuel Pressure Sensor Location

 The fuel rail pressure sensor is located at the fuel rail, which is located near the intake manifold.

 In some car models, the fuel rail pressure sensor can also be installed on the fuel line, but this is pretty rare.

 Check somewhere under the intake manifold, and I’m sure that you will find the injectors, fuel rail, and the fuel rail pressure sensor.